 Tasmād vedānta saṁsiddhiṁ sada dvaitaṁ na bādhyate, antakāle’pyato bhūta vivekān nirvṛtiḥ sthitāh (109).
-There is nothing that can refute the consciousness of non-duality once attained by the study of scriptures or by the analysis that we have conducted in the manner of the study of the second chapter; and the future state of a person is decided even long before the actual departure from the body.
-Tasmād vedānta saṁsiddhiṁ sada dvaitaṁ na bādhyate: The consciousness of non-duality is not refuted under any circumstance.
-Antakāle’pyato bhūta vivekān nirvṛtiḥ sthitāh: moksha is certain; Brahmanirvana is assured.
+There is nothing that can refute the consciousness of non-duality once attained by the study of scriptures, by the analysis that we have conducted in the manner of the study of the Second Chapter; and the future state of a person is decided even long before the actual departure from the body.
+Tasmād vedānta saṁsiddhiṁ sada dvaitaṁ na bādhyate: The consciousness of non-duality is not refuted under any circumstances.
+Antakāle’pyato bhūta vivekān nirvṛtiḥ sthitāh: Moksha is certain; Brahmanirvana is assured.
 There is no need of having any doubt in the mind, provided that this knowledge has become our direct experience.
 This is the last moment.
-So if our ignorance has not been destroyed entirely – ie, the mind is still operating in terms of objects outside – it does not matter.
-We may hope that a day may come at the time of the departure of this soul from this body, and one may be established in that.
+So if our ignorance has not been destroyed entirely, and the mind is still operating in terms of objects outside, it does not matter.
+We may hope that the day may come, and at the time of the departure of this soul from this body, one may be established in that.

 Whatever we hope for, sincerely and intensely, we will certainly get.
-Therefore, may there be a deep aspiration, as students who are well up always aspire to be first in an exam and never go there with the idea that they will be second or third.
+Therefore, may there be a deep aspiration, as students who are well up always aspire to be first in an exam and never entertain the idea that they will be second or third.
 They may be second, but the expectation is to be first.
-So let there be the expectation of certain liberation in this birth: “There is nothing wrong with me; I have been very diligently practicing the Yoga Vedanta sadhana, and my mind is clear.
+So let there be the expectation of certain liberation in this birth.
+“There is nothing wrong with me.
+I have been very diligently practising the Yoga Vedanta sadhana, and my mind is clear.
 The perception of the world is perspicacious and even now, in a way, my consciousness is established in the conviction of God being the only Reality.”
 If this conviction is there in us, we are freed forever.